github/docs/content/actions/sharing-automations/creating-actions/dockerfile-support-for-github-actions.md

 ## Supported Linux capabilities

 {% data variables.product.prodname_actions %} supports the default Linux capabilities that Docker supports.
 Capabilities can't be added or removed.
-For more information about the default Linux capabilities that Docker supports, see "[Runtime privilege and Linux capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities)" in the Docker documentation.
+For more information about the default Linux capabilities that Docker supports, see "[Linux kernel capabilities](https://docs.docker.com/engine/security/#linux-kernel-capabilities)" in the Docker documentation.
 To learn more about Linux capabilities, see "[Overview of Linux capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html)" in the Linux man-pages.